ashikahmed-bd/How-To-Deploy-Laravel-Application-on-Linux-Centos-VPS-Server/README.md

 # How-To-Deploy-Laravel-Application-on-Linux-Centos-VPS-Server

-Deploying a Laravel application on a Linux CentOS VPS involves several steps, including installing required software, configuring your server, and deploying the application.
-Here's a detailed guide:
+**Deploying a Laravel application on a Linux CentOS VPS involves several steps, including installing required software, configuring your server, and deploying the application.
+Here's a detailed guide:**

-1. Update and Secure Your Server
+>1.
+Update and Secure Your Server
 Update the system:
 bash
 Copy code